Benchmarking shade in NSW playgrounds

 Our aim is to reduce childhood exposure to the harmful effects of UV radiation as a priority of the NSW Skin Cancer Prevention Strategy.
 It is part of our commitment to help prevent the next generation of adults in NSW from experiencing skin cancer.

-Tell us what shade is like in your local playground
+Tell us what shade is like in your local school or community playground

-We want to know what shade is like in your local playground.
+We want to know what shade is like in your local school or community playground.
 Take our short survey to help us understand how we can improve sun safety in your community.

 Jump to information: